-Davide Cerreta is a 25-year-old jazz singer and pianist who has already played at different jazz clubs and festivals such as B-Flat (Berlin, Germany), Umbria Jazz Winter (Orvieto, Italy), and many more in countries like France, Germany, Italy, Peru, Chile, Argentina, Brazil, and the Caribbean Islands.
+Davide Cerreta is a 26-year-old jazz singer and pianist who has already played at different jazz clubs and festivals such as A-Trane (Berlin, Germany), Umbria Jazz Winter (Orvieto, Italy), and many more in countries like France, Germany, Italy and Holland.

 Davide was born in Rome in 1993 and first approached music at the age of nine.
 Emulating his big idols B.B.
 King and Eric Clapton, he started to play the piano and later also the guitar.
 Only a few years later, he started to listen to jazz music.
 It all started with Frank Sinatra’s album “Songs For Swingin’ Lovers”: Sinatra’s smooth, warm, and passioned voice left a mark on his heart forever.

-After his parents’ divorce, Davide and his younger brother moved to Avellino, a small town in the south of Italy, with their father.
+Davide and his younger brother moved with their Father to Avellino, a small town in the south of Italy.
 Here, Davide started to take vocal lessons at the age of 16 and after he graduated from high school, there was no doubt whatsoever, which direction Davide wanted to take in his professional life.
 His father, who had supported his passion for music since he was a child, suggested he attended the local conservatory – and that is what he did.

 In the course of his studies, Davide had the chance to gain substantial experience.
 Thanks to D. Cimarosa Conservatory he sang “Boplicity” by Miles Davis (lyrics by Mark Murphy) on national TV on “Rai uno mattina in famiglia”.
 The year before, he had opened the concert of British singer Antony Strong at the “Fiano Music Festival” and in the same year, he had opened the “Quattoricetto Cetra” concert at the Gesualdo theater.